freakydude/freakydude.github.io/content/posts/2023-03-22-Install_Adxl345_Calibrate_Inputshaper_Sidwinder_X2/index.md

   Recommended shaper is mzv @ 55.0 Hz
   ```

-- Test y-axis resonances on G-Code console (for example in Mainsail)
+- Test y-axis resonances on G-Code console (for example in Mainsail). *Mount your ADXL345 on your heat bed.
+There is also an adapter on my [thingiverse](https://www.thingiverse.com/thing:5511453) page*

   ```sh
   TEST_RESONANCES AXIS=Y